 The in-line blending skid uses ingredient trees to mix various products on one small skid, eliminating multiple storage tank requirements.
 The skid utilizes two small tanks.
-As product is mixed, one tank fills with solution.
-Simultaneously, the other tank is emptied and washed out, prepping for the next product in the que.
+As the product is mixed, one tank fills with the solution.
+Simultaneously, the other tank is emptied and washed out, prepping for the next product in the queue.

 Static mixers on the skid are used to ensure the formula is properly mixed.
 A re-surge tank is included in the system, where a re-circulation pump is used to ensure proper mix before filling.